 Report CDC tries to match each CDC path to a known CDC topology.
-Each CDC topology is associated with one or several CDC rules, as presented in Table 3: CDC Rules and Description.
+Each CDC topology is associated with one or several CDC rules, as presented in Table 7: CDC Rules and Description.
 Note that you cannot modify the severity of the rules as with DRCs and Messages.
 Simplified schematics and descriptions of the CDC Topologies being detected are included in Simplified Schematics of the CDC Topologies.

 The CDC topologies are analyzed based on some precedence rules.
-Table 4: CDC Rules and Precedence (Highest to Lowest) shows the CDC rules ordered from the highest to the lowest precedence.
+Table 8: CDC Rules and Precedence (Highest to Lowest) shows the CDC rules ordered from the highest to the lowest precedence.
 By default, only one CDC violation is reported at most per endpoint and if multiple violations exist on a particular endpoint, the CDC rule with the highest precedence is reported and masks any lower precedence CDC violation.
+For example, since CDC-15 has a higher precedence than CDC-10, a safe CDC-15 detected on a register masks an unsafe CDC-10 on the pin D of the same register.